xallard/.github/profile/README.md

 ## Connect with Us

-Start our Github organization to recieve updates, insights, and collaboration opportunities to our certification system.
+Star our Github organization to recieve updates, insights, and collaboration opportunities to our certification system.